ghost-goblin/CySA/part3.md

      - Exploit techniques
 - File system
 - User and entity behavior analytics (UEBA)
+   + Designed to monitor end user behaviour to prevent targeted attacks and insider threats
    + **Microsoft Advanced Threat Analystics**
    + **Splunk**
    + A system that can provide automated identification of suspicious activity by user accounts and computer hosts